 For too many companies this is a painful and confusing equation as they try to balance revenue, returns, and sales forecasts.
 But the equation is easier than you think and it starts with knowing what industry standards for marketing budgets look like.

-In a study by SharpSpring and Footwasher Media, the report showed that companies which fall below 5 percent in their total marketing budget as a percentage of revenue (a modest investment), they experience slow growth or no growth at all.
-Their study suggests that there is a direct correlation between company success/growth and their marketing investment.
+In a study by SharpSpring and Footwasher Media, the report showed that companies that fall below 5 percent in their total marketing budget as a percentage of revenue (a modest investment), experience slow growth or no growth at all.
+Their study suggests that there is a direct correlation between company success/growth and marketing investment.

 Calculating Your Marketing Budgets